SalomePlatform/adao/doc/en/methodology.rst

 ================================================================================

 This section presents a generic methodology to build a Data Assimilation or Optimization study.
 It describes the conceptual steps to build autonomously this study.
-It is not dependent of any tool, but the ADAO module allows to set up efficiently such a study, following :ref:`section_using`.
+It is not dependent of any tool, but the ADAO module allows to set up efficiently such a study.
 Notations are the same than the ones used in :ref:`section_theory`.

 Logical procedure for a study
 -----------------------------